To amend title II of the Social Security Act to phase out over 4 years the retirement earnings test as it applies above retirement age.

 The bill’s titles are written by its sponsor.

-This bill was introduced on November 20, 1991, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 20, 1991, in a previous session of Congress, but it did not receive a vote.

 Representative for New Jersey's 7th congressional district

 This activity took place on a related bill, H.R.
 3526 (101st).

 Nov 20, 1991

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 3833 (102nd) was a bill in the United States Congress.